How many times have you heard about the "metaverse" but haven't really taken the time to understand what it is? Maybe you think it has something to...

-Today we will go through the most significant levels in day trading – daily pivot points.
-When you finish reading this article, you will know the 5 reasons why day traders love using them for entering and exiting positions.
-The information listed in this article can be included as a part of your overall trading plan.
+Today we will dive deep into the significance of Pivot Points for day trading.
+When you finish reading this article, you will understand the 5 reasons why day traders love using them for entering and exiting positions,and how you can employ them as a part of your overall trading plan.

 Daily pivot points are calculated based on the high, low, and close of the previous trading session.

-When you add the seven pivot levels, you will see five parallel horizontal lines on the chart.
+When you add the seven pivot levels, you will see 7 parallel horizontal lines on the chart.

 The above chart is zoomed out in order to show all 7 pivot levels.

-Let’s now discuss the way each of the five pivot points is calculated.
+Let’s now discuss the way each of the seven pivot points is calculated.
 First, we need to start with calculating the basic pivot level (PP)– the middle line.

 Below is the formula you should use to determine the PP level on your chart: